Teen Autism » Social Issues

 When It Hurts

-Sometimes, when you’re the parent of a teen with autism, you have to write letters like this:
+Sometimes, when you’re the parent of an autistic teenager, you have to write letters like this:

-Dear [Regional Autism Consultant] and [Nigel's speech therapist],
+Dear [Regional Autism Consultant] and [Neil’s speech therapist],

 I hope this finds you both well.
-Nigel continues to benefit from your social skills class, and I want to thank you both for doing it.
+Neil continues to benefit from your social skills class, and I want to thank you both for doing it.
 I wanted to run something by you that I think would be an important addition to the regular social skills teaching.
-Today I had a meeting with [his case manager], and she mentioned that a student told her about a situation in which Nigel was being taken advantage of and laughed at.
-During lunch, a group of students were encouraging Nigel to tickle random people, and they would laugh when he did it.
-As you might remember, Nigel has been targeted in this manner before, and it always pains me to hear of it.
+Today I had a meeting with [his case manager], and she mentioned that a student told her about a situation in which Neil was being taken advantage of and laughed at.
+During lunch, a group of students were encouraging Neil to tickle random people, and they would laugh when he did it.
+As you might remember, Neil has been targeted in this manner before, and it always pains me to hear of it.

 Thank you so much for your time and the work you do with my son.